 Transform content pillars into engaging posts with these approaches:

-• Storytelling posts that connect emotionally with followers
+• Storytelling posts that connect emotionally with your target audience

-• Polls and questions that boost engagement and gather feedback
+• Polls and questions that boost engagement and capture audience feedback

 2. Growth Tactics